-- B. costs of grading to level the land - C. costs of tearing down an existing structure - D. cost of the new holding tanks - 13.
-Current replacement cost represents - A. the amount a firm would have to pay currently to acquire an asset it now holds - B. the amount a firm would have to pay currently to acquire an asset it does not now hold - C. the amount a firm would have to pay in the future to acquire an asset it now holds - D. the amount a firm would have to pay to purchase a comparably depreciated version of the asset it now holds
+- b. the amount a firm would have to pay currently to acquire an asset it does not now hold - c. the amount a firm would have to pay in the future to acquire an asset it now holds - d. the amount a firm would have to pay to purchase a comparably depreciated version of the asset it now holds

-14. Which of the following is not one of methods used by GAAP for treating value changes?

-A. Recognize value changes on the balance sheet and income statement when they are realized in a market transaction

-B. Recognize value changes in the income statement when the value changes occur over time, but recognize them on the balance sheet when they are realized in a market transaction

-C. Recognize value changes on the balance sheet when the value changes occur over time, but recognize them in the income statement when they are realized in a market transaction

-D. Recognize value changes on the balance sheet and income statement when they occur over time, even though they are not realized in a market transaction
+- 14. Which of the following is not one of methods used by GAAP for treating value changes? - a.
+Recognize value changes on the balance sheet and income statement when they are realized in a market transaction - b.
+Recognize value changes in the income statement when the value changes occur over time, but recognize them on the balance sheet when they are realized in a market transaction - c.
+Recognize value changes on the balance sheet when the value changes occur over time, but recognize them in the income statement when they are realized in a market transaction - d.
+Recognize value changes on the balance sheet and income statement when they occur over time, even though they are not realized in a market transaction

+ANS: B PTS: 1
-15. Which of the following transactions is consistent with recognizing value changes on the balance sheet and income statement when they are realized in a market transaction?

-A. Selling land at a cost greater than its original purchase price.

-B. Recording an increase in the fair value of investments at year end.

-C. Translating foreign operations accounted for in Yen back to U.S. dollars in order to prepare consolidated financial statements.

-D. Writing down the value of an asset due to obsolescent.
+- 15. Which of the following transactions is consistent with recognizing value changes on the balance sheet and income statement when they are realized in a market transaction? - a.
+Selling land at a cost greater than its original purchase price. - b.
+Recording an increase in the fair value of investments at year end. - c.
+Translating foreign operations accounted for in Yen back to U.S. dollars in order to prepare consolidated financial statements. - d.
+Writing down the value of an asset due to obsolescent.

-16. At origination which of the following temporary differences would create a deferred tax asset?

-A. Tax basis of an asset exceeds its financial reporting basis.

-- B. Tax basis of a liability exceeds its financial reporting basis. - C. Financial reporting basis of an asset is equal to its tax basis.

-D. Financial reporting basis of an asset exceeds its tax basis.
+- 16. At origination which of the following temporary differences would create a deferred tax asset? - a.
+Tax basis of an asset exceeds its financial reporting basis. - b.
+Tax basis of a liability exceeds its financial reporting basis. - c.
+Financial reporting basis of an asset is equal to its tax basis. - d.
+Financial reporting basis of an asset exceeds its tax basis.

-17. Plaxo Corporation has a tax rate of 35% and uses the straight-line method of depreciation for its equipment, which has a useful life of four years.
-Tax legislation requires the company to depreciate its equipment using the following schedule: year 1- 50%, year 2 - 30%, year 3 - 15% and year 4 - 5%.
-In 2010 Plaxo purchases a piece of equipment with a four year life and an original cost of \$100,000.
+- 17. Plaxo Corporation has a tax rate of 35% and uses the straight-line method of depreciation for its equipment, which has a useful life of four years.
+Tax legislation requires the company to depreciate its equipment using the following schedule: year 1-50%, year 2-30%, year 3-15% and year 4-5%.
+In 2014 Plaxo purchases a piece of equipment with a four year life and an original cost of \$100,000.
 What amount will Plaxo record as a deferred tax asset or liability in 2010?

-- A. Deferred tax asset of \$25,000.
+- a.
+Deferred tax asset of \$25,000.

-- B. Deferred tax liability of \$25,000.
+- b.
+Deferred tax liability of \$25,000.

-- C. Deferred tax asset of \$8,750.
+- c.
+Deferred tax asset of \$8,750.

-- D. Deferred tax liability of \$8,750.
+- d.
+Deferred tax liability of \$8,750.